avimaybee/focusflow/APP_EXPLANATION.md

       - A "New Chat" button to start a fresh conversation.
       - A scrollable list of the user's past chat sessions, fetched by the `useChatHistory` hook.
 The active chat is highlighted.
       - A user menu at the bottom, showing the user's avatar, name, and plan status (Free/Premium).
 This menu provides links to the Dashboard and a Logout button.
-      - The sidebar is collapsible to maximize screen real-estate.
+      - The sidebar is collapsible to maximize screen real-estate, with a clean show/hide animation.
   - **Main Chat Area (Center)**:
     - **Welcome Screen**: For new chats, a `WelcomeScreen` component displays prompt suggestions to help users get started.
     - **Message List**: A scrollable area (`MessageList`) that renders the conversation history.
 User and AI messages are styled distinctly for clarity.
-AI messages include interactive elements like a "Copy" button and a "Smart Tools" menu for follow-up actions (e.g., create flashcards, summarize).
+    - **Interactive AI Messages**: Each AI message (`ChatMessage`) has on-hover tools:
+        - **Copy**: Copies the message text.
+        - **Save**: Saves the message to "My Content".
+        - **Regenerate**: Asks the AI to generate a new response.
+        - **Quick Tools**: Buttons to instantly generate flashcards or a quiz from the message content.
+        - **Smart Tools Menu**: A pop-out menu with advanced actions like "Rewrite Text," "Find Counterarguments," and "Create Presentation Outline."
     - **Chat Input**: A sophisticated `ChatInputArea` at the bottom, which includes:
       - A prompt library (`PromptLibrary`) for using pre-made templates.
       - An AI persona selector popover (`usePersonaManager`).